julian3493/capstone-tracking-app-api/README.md

 ### Run

-Run the API locally using `rails s`
+Run the API locally using `rails s -p 3001`

 ### Testing